 Gensource engaged AnBound Energy Inc. ("AnBound") of Calgary, Alberta, Canada, a reservoir engineering consulting company, to build a reservoir model and perform a simulation of Gensource's solution mining of potash by selective dissolution.
 The main objective of this project was two-fold.
-First, it was meant to evaluate whether the STARS reservoir simulator software/program was capable of modelling the main physical mechanisms taking place during the selective dissolution of potash, as this is the first time the software is used for this specific purpose.
-The STARS software is developed by the Computer Modelling Group (CMG), who is a leading reservoir simulation software provider for the oil and gas industry.
-Secondly, it was meant to provide a "base case" that could be used to move forward to the next phases of the project.
+First, AnBound evaluated whether the STARS reservoir simulator software/program was capable of modelling the main physical mechanisms taking place during the selective dissolution of potash, as this was the first time the software is used for this specific purpose.
+The STARS software was developed by the Computer Modelling Group (CMG), who is a leading reservoir simulation software provider for the oil and gas industry.
+Secondly, the model provided a "base case" that could be used to move forward to the next phases of the project.
 During the project, AnBound worked closely with Gensource's technical experts in order to fine tune the data input and verify the quality of the results.

-After initial setup, refinement, simulation, and analysis of the selective solution mining modelling project, it is the opinion of AnBound that the following conclusions can be made:
+After initial setup, refinement, simulation, and analysis of the selective solution mining modelling project, AnBound made the following conclusions:

-- Results from the base case (for both temperature of the system and potash production values) were well aligned with the design from the Vanguard One Feasibility Study, and on that basis, the input parameters used seem to have realistic values. - The simulation model suggested that an injection temperature of 80 °C may be enough to achieve the cumulative production results estimated for the Vanguard One Feasibility Study.
-That is, there may be a production upside when injecting at 99 °C or alternatively, there may be cost savings by injection at 80 °C. - The cavern growth (shape and volume) exhibited a "tear drop" shape, which is consistent with the expectation of the technical experts based on the cavern arrangement/design and dissolution process.
+- Results from the base case (for both temperature of the system and potash production values) were well aligned with the design from the Vanguard One Feasibility Study, and on that basis, the input parameters used seem to have realistic values. - The simulation model suggested that an injection temperature of 80 °C may be sufficient to achieve the cumulative production results estimated for the Vanguard One Feasibility Study.
+That is, there may be a production upside when injecting at the Feasibility Study base case of 99 °C; or alternatively, there may be cost savings by injection at 80 °C. - The cavern growth (shape and volume) exhibited a "tear drop" shape, which is consistent with the expectation of the technical experts based on the cavern arrangement/design and dissolution process.

-It should be noted is that the temperature model did not incorporate the dynamic effect of dissolution, and the subsequent impact on the temperature gradient across the cavern/wellbore.
+The temperature model did not incorporate the dynamic effect of dissolution, and the subsequent impact on the temperature gradient across the cavern/wellbore.
 Instead, a static value was used in the modelling and analysis.
 The team is contemplating a further modelling project, where the results from the dissolution testing (i.e., mass-transfer coefficient) can be incorporated into the temperature modelling, to better represent the dynamic nature of the dissolution process.
 For the time being, Gensource relies upon conservative values and assumptions similar to those used as the base case for the Vanguard One Feasibility Study.